Maine Lease Agreement with ezSign

 For returned payments, the Landlord must give notice that the check has been dishonored.
 The notice must state to whom the check was payable, the amount, date, and number of the check, as well as the name of the bank on which the check is drawn.

-The notice must also contain a warning that failure to pay within 10 days will subject the tenant to additional costs which include court and processing charges incurred by the landlord, interest at the rate of 12% per year from the date of failed payment, and attorney's fees. §6071
+The notice must also contain a warning that failure to pay within 10 days will subject the Tenant to additional costs which include court and processing charges incurred by the Landlord, interest at the rate of 12% per year from the date of failed payment, and attorney's fees.

 Payment of rent is late if it is not made within 15 days from the time the payment is due.
-A landlord may not assess a fee for the late payment of rent which exceeds 4% of the amount due for 1 month.
+A Landlord may not assess a fee for the late payment of rent that exceeds 4% of the amount due for 1 month.

 Please Note: It's important to change the default number in the field where it states - Tenant is charged a late fee after "5" (default number) days to "15" days.